pioui/spell-checker/README.md

 The script will run the spell checker on the test set and print the model accuracy (percentage of misspelled words that are corrected appropriately).

-## Part 2: Familiarization with word2vec and sentiment analysis

-In this part you will use the gutenberg corpus to train a word2vec model.
-You will find most similar words, perform word analogies and visualize the embeddings using [https://projector.tensorflow.org/](https://projector.tensorflow.org/).
-Finally you will use the embeddings you created to perform sentiment analysis on the IMDB movie reviews dataset.

-Follow the instructions in the lab handouts (available through mycourses) to complete this part.